jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 === Different kind of queries

 Until now, we kept it easy by focussing read queries.
-Since this work focusses on write queries, we quickly go over all the different syntaxes @sparql provides to update a resource.
+Since this work focuses on write queries, we quickly go over all the different syntaxes @sparql provides to update a resource.

 ==== Insert Data